piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/README.md

 # Anki_Addon
-ChangeSelection: To add some items in the context menus for editing the selected text.
+ChangeSelection: To add some items in the context menus for text editing.
 That's all.